Wilco: Formation, A.M., and Being There (1994–1996)

-Summerteeth and the Mermaid Avenue sessions
+Summerteeth and the Mermaid Avenue sessions (1997–2000)

 In November 1997, Wilco entered Willie Nelson's recording studio in Spicewood, Texas to record a third studio album.
 The album was lyrically inspired by the marital problems of Tweedy and his wife, as well as by twentieth-century literature.
 Tweedy relied heavily on Bennett to provide music for the singer's "bold, but depressing" lyrics.
 Wilco recorded several songs, including "Via Chicago" and "She's a Jar", but began working on another project before assembling the tracks into an album.

 Nora Guthrie contacted singer-songwriter Billy Bragg in spring 1995 about recording some unreleased songs by her father, folk singer Woody Guthrie.
 Most of the songs were written late in Guthrie's life when he was unable to record due to the motor impairments of Huntington's disease.
 By the 1990s, Woody Guthrie had become a "relic" to the MTV generation, and Nora sought to establish a different legacy for the musician.
 To Nora, Bragg was "the only singer I knew taking on the same issues as Woody."
 Bragg was concerned, however, that his fans would not realize that the songs were written by Guthrie when he performed them on tour, so he decided to record the album with another band.

 Bragg contacted Tweedy and Bennett about co-recording the album while Wilco was on the European segment of their Being There tour.
 Bragg was particularly fond of Being There because their influences extended farther back than the 1950s.
 Although Tweedy was indifferent to the offer, Bennett was enthused about recording songs with one of his idols—Bennett's previous band Titanic Love Affair was named after a Billy Bragg lyric.
 A recording contract between Bragg and Wilco was signed after a show at Shepherd's Bush Empire.
 Bragg mostly recorded the politically charged lyrics, while Tweedy preferred to record lyrics that showcased Guthrie as a "freak weirdo."
 The recording of Mermaid Avenue began on December 12, 1997, and was the topic of BBC's Man in the Sand documentary film.

 Tempers flared between Bragg and Wilco after the album was completed.
 Bennett believed that Bragg was overproducing his songs, a sharp contrast to Wilco's sparser contributions.
-Bennett called Bragg about the possibility of remixing Bragg's songs, to which Bragg responded "you make your record, and I'll make mine, fucker."
+Bennett called Bragg about the possibility of remixing Bragg's songs, to which Bragg responded "you make your record, and I'll make mine..."
 Eventually Bragg sent copies of his recordings to Chicago for Bennett to remix, but Bragg refused to use the new mixes on the album.
 The two parties were unable to establish a promotional tour and quarreled over royalties and guest musician fees.